decentralized-identity/sidetree/docs/protocol.md

     1. Metadata about the associated Sidetree operations, including a content addressable hash of the operation _batch file_.
     2. Array of DID suffixes (the unique portion of the DID string that differentiates one DID from another) for all DIDs that are declared to have operations within the associated _batch file_.
-    3. The Merkle Root of the tree constructed from all the operations in the batch file, to aid in proving an operation was included in a given transaction with minimal overhead.

 ### Batch File Schema
 The _batch file_ is a ZIP compressed JSON document of the following schema: